brighthr/training/README.md

 # training
-A place to store learning resources
+A place to store training resources